raspberrypi/hats/README.md

 Finally if you have any questions please head over to the [forums](http://www.raspberrypi.org/forums/viewforum.php?f=100) to ask them.

+## GPIO State From Power-on

+Note that in the new B+ firmware after power-on the bank 0 GPIOs on GPIO header J8 (except ID_SD and ID_SC which are GPIO0 and 1 respectiveley) will be inputs with either a pull up or pull down.
+The default pull state can be found in the [BCM2835 peripherals specificaion](http://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf) section 6.2 table 6-31 (see the "Pull" column).

+Note that Raspberry Pi models A and B use some bank 0 GPIOs for board control functions and UART output:
+GPIO6 = LAN_RUN
+GPIO14 = UART_TX
+GPIO16 = STATUS_LED

+**If a user boots a B+ with legacy firmware these pins may get driven so it is recommended to avoid driving these from a HAT, or use a current limiting resistor if that is not possible.
+Note also relying on the pull state of these during boot is not advisable.**
+It is also strongly recommended to ship a clear warning notice with your HAT that updated firmware must be used, and clear instructions for how to update the firmware on the Pi before plugging in the HAT.

 ## Types of HATs

 There are 2 basic types of HATs, stackable and non-stackable.